charliemarketplace/everything-applied-ds/README.md

 EV = (Probability of Win × Payout) - (Probability of Loss × Stake)
 ```
 Fundamental to all betting pricing.
 Users should have negative EV; house has positive EV.
-- **Your hook:** "Core to tokenomics design - user incentives vs. protocol sustainability"

 ### 10. **Kelly Criterion**
 Optimal bet sizing formula: `f = (bp - q) / b` where b=odds, p=win prob, q=loss prob
 Used for: bankroll management, exposure limits, optimal pricing margins.
-- **Your hook:** "Applied to DeFi liquidity provision and portfolio allocation"

 ### 11. **Vig/Juice/Hold Optimization**
 The house edge built into pricing.
 Balance between: